-Gender Pay Gap The Gender Pay Gap is the difference in earnings between all men and all women who work in an organisation.
+Gender Pay Gap

+The Gender Pay Gap is the difference in earnings between all men and all women who work in an organisation.
 It relates specifically to the percentage difference between the mean or average hourly earnings of men and women and the difference between the median or mid-point salary for men and women.
-All organisations with more than 250 employees are now required to publish some key gender pay gap statistics.

 Gender pay reporting is not the same as equal pay.
 Equal pay deals with the pay differences between men and women who carry out the same jobs, similar jobs or work of equal value.
 This has been the law since 1971.

-The Woodland Trust's approach is that we pay all employees fairly for the role they perform regardless of gender.
+The Woodland Trust approach is that we pay all employees fairly for the role they perform regardless of gender.
 However, like many organisations there can be a difference between the pay for each gender when pay is looked at as a whole, across the organisation and an average taken.

 Some of the reasons for this disparity include:

-The different types of roles men and women perform.
-For example we have a lot of administrative roles that are predominantly held by women and lower paid than some of our forestry/outdoor roles which are more likely, but not exclusively, held by men.
-Although we have both men and women in our workforce who work part-time or work flexibly, the majority of these are currently working mothers and their reduced working hours bring down their total pay and therefore the average female pay figure.
-Women taking maternity leave or a career break are included in the statistics as employees with zero earnings, which increases the pay gap.
-Bonus Payments The mean gender bonus gap for the Woodland Trust is 0%, as no bonuses were paid The median gender bonus gap for the Woodland Trust is 0%, as no bonuses were paid The percentage of:
+- The different types of roles men and women perform.
+For example, we have a lot of administrative roles that are predominantly filled by women and are lower paid than some of our forestry/outdoor roles which in our experience to date are more likely, but not exclusively, to be held by men; - Although we have both men and women in our workforce who work part-time or work flexibly, the majority of these are currently working mothers and their reduced working hours bring down their total pay and therefore the average female pay figure; - Women taking maternity leave or a career break are included in the statistics as employees with zero earnings, which increases the pay gap calculation.